s-xiang/git-meta/README.md

 There is a commit in the meta-repo for every change made in the organization, so the number of commits in the history of the meta-repo may be very large.
-However, the information contained in each commit is relatively small: generally indicating only changes to submodule pointers.
+However, the information contained in each commit is relatively small, generally indicating only changes to submodule pointers.
 Furthermore, the on-disk (checked out) rendering of the meta-repo is also small, being only a file indicating the state of each sub-repo, and growing only as sub-repos are